 Crunches mainly work your abs but also help build core strength and stability.
 They are a common abdominal exercise that involves lying on your back, bending your knees, and using your abdominal muscles to lift your head, neck, and upper torso off the ground.

 - Lie down on your back and bend your knees.
 Put your hands on your temples and keep your elbows flat.

 - Stare up at a spot on the ceiling behind you, and imagine a tennis ball between your chin and your chest so that when you crunch up, your chin doesn’t move.

 - Lift your torso off the floor while looking up at the ceiling, and keep your chin straight.

 - Lower yourself back down to the resting position and repeat.

 - Aim for 10 reps per set.

-These have been added in to balance out this LBT workout.
-If you only focus on ab exercises, and not their opposing muscles, it can contribute to posture problems.
+Back extensions target the muscles in the lower back by lying face down on a mat or bench and lifting the upper body off the ground while keeping the legs and hips stationary.
+These have been added to balance out this LBT workout as only focusing on ab exercises, not their opposing muscles, can contribute to posture problems.